peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 ----------------------------

 Now that we know where in our code the problem is, we can take a look at the source code in CPython to see why the `list_contains` method would be so slow: https://github.com/python/cpython/blob/199507b81a302ea19f93593965b1e5088195a6c5/Objects/listobject.c#L440

+_note: you may not always have access to the source code - in circumstances such as this you can view the disassembly in perf report directly to get some idea of what's going on.
+I'll add a quick section at the end showing how this looks_

 ```c
 // I found this by going to https://github.com/python/cpython/ and searching for "list_contains"